As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-6. Earthy – Oils from the early aroma family are strong scented.
+6. Earthy – Oils from the early aroma family are strongly scented.
 They have a peaceful and calming effect on the body.
 Earthy aromas can help reduce high blood pressure caused by stress.
 Patchouli, vetiver, valerian, and Angelica root all belong to the earthy aroma family.

 7. Resinous – Frankincense and Myrrh are two of the more common essential oils from the resinous aroma family.
 These oils are created by using the resin of trees.

 8. Camphoraceous – Oils from the camphoraceous aroma family have very strong aromas.
 They are known to have antiseptic properties and are natural disinfectants.
 Camphoraceous oils include eucalyptus, peppermint, and spearmint.
-This aroma family of oils can all be used for sinus issues and also digestive problems.
+This aroma family of oils can all be used for sinus issues and digestive problems.

 So now you know about aroma notes and aroma families of the various essential oils.
 When developing your own scents, your choice of oil will depend on what type of scent you are trying to create.

-Blending by Notes
+Blending Essential Oils By Notes

-Blending by Effect
+Blending Essential Oils By Effect